Visit to Robins Farm Stables – 2011

 Trip to Metropolitan Police Mounted Branch training establishment, Imber Court Thames Ditton

-During October half term twenty Colts and Fillies members visited Imber Court, the training establishment of the Metropolitan Police’s Mounted Branch.
+A group of Colts and Fillies members visited Imber Court, the training establishment of the Metropolitan Police's Mounted Branch.

 From its humble beginnings in 1760 the Mounted Branch of the Metropolitan Police has adapted well to the changing needs of the society it serves, and it continues to play a key role in modern day policing.